HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding

 \subsection{Effectiveness of the Training Algorithm}

-The efficiency gains of HyperEvent are quantified in Table \ref{tab:efficent}, contrasting HyperEvent with TNCN – the current SOTA approach topping the TGB Flight dataset leaderboards.
-HyperEvent achieves a remarkable 89.83\% reduction in per-epoch training time (1h 4m 33s vs. TNCN’s 10h 34m 37s) and an 84.55\% reduction in GPU memory consumption (2,346MB vs. 15,189MB), while simultaneously improving prediction accuracy with a 6.95\% higher MRR (87.7 vs. 82.0).
-These results unequivocally validate the efficacy of HyperEvent’s training algorithm.
-The efficiency stems from three key innovations: First, segmenting the event stream into parallelizable segmentations reduces the iterations per epoch by a factor of $n_{\text{segment}}$.
+The efficiency gains of HyperEvent are quantified in Table \ref{tab:efficent}, contrasting HyperEvent with TNCN.
+HyperEvent achieves a remarkable 89.83\% reduction in per-epoch training time (1h 4m 33s vs. TNCN's 10h 34m 37s) and an 84.55\% reduction in GPU memory consumption (2,346MB vs. 15,189MB), while simultaneously improving prediction accuracy with a 6.95\% higher MRR (87.7 vs. 82.0).
+These results underscore the practicality of HyperEvent as a baseline.
+Its efficiency is not merely an ancillary benefit but a core feature, ensuring that it can be rapidly trained and evaluated on large-scale graphs, making it an accessible and scalable reference point for the research community.

+The efficiency stems from three key aspects: First, segmenting the event stream into parallelizable segments reduces the iterations per epoch by a factor of $n_{\text{segment}}$.
 Second, a tensorized implementation leverages GPU parallelism directly, bypassing multi-threading bottlenecks and CPU-GPU communication latency.
-Third, the low-dimensional design of the event correlation vectors (only 12 dimensions) and the lightweight classification model significantly reduce the memory footprint.
+Third, the low-dimensional design of the relative structural encoding vectors (only 12 dimensions) and the lightweight classification model significantly reduce the memory footprint.